joaolucenalima/study-review-api/README.md

 # Study Review API

-### An api for a study review app made with Bun, ElysiaJS and PostgresSQL.
+Made with Bun, ElysiaJS and PostgresSQL.

 ## Setup